HighwayChile/CS290_WINTER24/assignment0.md

   - I enjoy the haphazard setup and wild variety of topics
   - The page layout reminds me of the 90s
   - From the creator of the GNU project
+  - Very wide range of topics which users might find interesting

 &nbsp;&nbsp;&nbsp;&nbsp;The Bad:
-  - There is no cohesive, unifying reason to have the site
+  - There is no cohesive, unifying reason to have the site, besides the ramblings of a misunderstood genius
   - Little interaction on the site
   - Lack of options for user (dark mode, suggested pages, etc)
+  - The page layout will mostly be seen as a bad thing by most people

 ------------------------
 pcpartpicker.com